dastasoft/blog/_posts/heres-what-every-react-developer-needs-to-know-about-typescript_part_2.md

 }
 ```

-`useContext` follows the same rules than in `useState` for typing.
-In this case, initial value will be null but we trick TypeScrpt with `as` and defined an object that will contain an array of `favorited animes` and a function to toggle.
+`useContext` follows the same rules as `useState` for typing.
+In this case, the initial value will be null but we trick TypeScrpt with `as` and define an object that will contain an array of `favourite animes` and a function to toggle.

-Commented you have the tipically scenario of a setter in case you needed.
+Commented you have the typical setter scenario in case you need it.

-For the rest of the code, you already learnt `useState` in previous section so nothing new, with the type `Favorite` useState will determine the necessary types and those types will be available directly on the consumer side.
+For the rest of the code, you already learned `useState` in the previous section so nothing new, with the `Favorite` type useState will determine the necessary types and those types will be available directly on the consumer side.

 ```ts
 // src/components/AnimeDetail/index.tsx